 The other key factor was the outflow of dividend and interest payments, related to both portfolio and direct investment in preceding quarters, Kaplan said.

 Payments associated with direct investments totalled R82.7-billion and those related to portfolio investments totalled R48.7-billion.
+The cumulative outflow of R131.4-billion far exceeded the cumulative inflow of investment-related receipts of R61.5-billion, she said.

 The sharp increase in the current account deficit had “muddied the waters”, according to FNB economist Alex Smith, as it put pressure on the rand in the short term.